Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

 In order to provide SMART data to the `prometheus` time series database, the Redfish Exporter must be configured with domain name from ClusterStor primary management node.

-1. Find the `ip address` of both mgmt nodes on the EAN (external access network) of ClusterStor
+1. Find the `ip address` of both mgmt nodes on the external access network (EAN) of ClusterStor.

     1. If static EAN IP addresses are configured on the mgmt nodes in the, following command will show what they are: